FedYou/youfile/README.md

 # YouFile

-Manage your files and folders quickly and easily.
+Manage your files and directories quickly and easily.

 > When doing `write`, `copy`, `move` if the directory does not exist it will be created automatically.